dbrazeiro/planets-voyager/README.md

 git clone https://github.com/dbrazeiro/planets-voyager.git
 ```

-Due to the .nvmrc file located at the root folder, We can run the following command.
+Due to the `.nvmrc` file located at the root folder, We can run the following command.
 It'll do its job by setting the Node version to the right one.
-In Case you don't want to use `nvm`, please make sure to install the one 👉 `v18.18.2`
+In Case you don't want to use `nvm`, please make sure to install this one 👉 `v18.18.2`

 ```sh
 nvm use